anduytran/rainahead/README.md

 # Plans
 We plan to use Rain Viewer's apis, found at https://www.rainviewer.com/api.html, to get information about the current forecasts, future forecasts, and weather radar data.

+# Development
+Use npm start to run the app in development mode.